cambuc/sdsu-concert-convo/README.md

 ## How status tracking works
 - After every single send (success or failure), the `Status` column for that row is written back into the source CSV immediately — so if the script is interrupted, nothing already sent is lost or resent.
 - Rows with `Status` starting with `Sent` are skipped on the next run.
-- Rows with a blank or `Not publicly listed` email are always skipped and reported in the run summary — they need manual follow-up.
+- Rows with a blank or `Not publicly listed` email are always skipped and reported in the run summary.
+They need manual follow-up.
 - Every run also writes a full audit log to `logs/send_log_<timestamp>.csv`.

 ## Required CSV columns
-`School, Name, Position, Email, Status` — additional columns are ignored, but these five must be present with those exact header names.
+`School, Name, Position, Email, Status` Additional columns are ignored, but these five must be present with those exact header names.